tuhinjubcse/model-in-the-loop-fig-lang/README.md

 You can access our data at https://huggingface.co/datasets/ColumbiaNLP/FLUTE<br>
-The test labels and explanations are intentionally hidden for now.
-Please email us for gold label and explanations for test set
+The test labels and explanations for the entire test set are intentionally hidden for now.We will release it in time.Please email us for gold label and explanations for test set
+However we have released gold labels and explanations for the part of test set used for evaluation for reproducibility

 To train the model I->OR model which jointly generates label and rationale<br>